-When in doubt, students should seek help first at the department level (Graduate Program Administrator, Chair of Graduate Studies Committee, their advisor, and/or Department Chair) and then at the Central Administration level (Office of Graduate and Postdoctoral Studies).
-It is very important and useful to follow this order and not to contact all sources at the same time.
+When in doubt, students should seek help first at the department level (Graduate Program Administrator, Chair of Graduate Studies Committee, Department Chair, or their advisor) and then at the Central Administration level (Office of Graduate and Postdoctoral Studies).
+It is important and useful to follow this order and not to contact all sources at the same time.